Attend Events

 TCADP Book Group

-The TCADP Book Group meets every six to eight weeks on Zoom and reads a mix of fiction, non-fiction, and memoirs (see below for a list of everything we’ve read to date).
-Our next selection is Chain Gang All Stars by Nana Kwame Adjei-Brenyah.
-We will meet with membes of the Charles Flores Book Club on Zoom on Wednesday, April 10, 2024 at 7:00 PM CT to discuss this.
+The TCADP Book Group meets every six to eight weeks on Zoom and reads a mix of fiction, non-fiction, and memoirs (see below for a list of everything we’ve read together).
+Our next selection is The Crying Tree by Naseem Rakha.
+We will discuss the novel on Wednesday, March 12, 2025, at 7:00 PM CT.
 Register here.
-(Note: We understand this book contains a great deal of graphic violence, so it may not be suitable for all readers.)
+(Note: If you have signed up for previous book group meetings, you do not need to register again.)

 Past Events